-Cell culture is one of the most important working techniques in biological and also medical research.
-Each cell carries identical copies of the genetic information, the DNA, which provides important molecular information on the initial animal species.
-In this way, metabolism, cell division, and many other cellular processes can be studied.
+Cell culture is one of the most important techniques in biological and medical research.
+Each individual cell carries identical copies of the genetic information, DNA, which provides crucial molecular information about the respective animal species.
+It allows the study of metabolism, cell division, and various other cellular processes.

-In the FOGS project, we are taking this path to produce from rare and endangered species, viable cells that we store for an indefinite period of time to generate a repository of rare genetic and molecular information.
+In the FOGS project, we follow this approach to obtain viable cells from rare and endangered animal species.
+We preserve these cells indefinitely to create a repository of rare genetic and molecular information.

-Besides producing cells for the research community, we also aim to use this high-quality genetic information obtained from these cells to design precise SNPSTRs markers that require high-quality DNA.
-These markers will be used in identifying species in the endeavor against illegal trade.
+In addition to producing cells for the research community, we aim to utilize the high-quality genetic information obtained from these cells to design precise SNPSTR markers that require high-quality DNA.
+These markers will be used in species identification efforts to combat illegal trade.

 Cell culture flask with culture medium and growing animal cells from tissue pieces.
 Cell culture laboratory at the ZFMK.